 This Hape alphabet puzzle is made up of sturdy, chunky pieces perfect for little hands.
 It’s ideal for toddlers, who discover which letters go into which slots on the board.

 For dinosaur-loving kids, the DinoPuzzle features bright creatures that are easy for little hands to grab and move around.

-Great for kids ages three and up, the DinoPuzzle is made up of easy-to-grab pieces to promote shape recognition.
-Kids figure out where each piece fits and see the dino design come to life.
+Great for kids ages 3 and up, the DinoPuzzle promotes shape recognition.
+Kids figure out where each piece fits and watch the dino design come to life.

 Finding a puzzle for a young child is always tricky.
 How do you know how hard is too hard?
 How will it stand up to the abuse of a cranky child?
-OMGOD kid puzzles solve both, creating a challenge for four- to eight-year-olds while being robust enough to handle messes and hard knocks.
+OMGOD kid puzzles solve both, creating a challenge for 4- to 8-year-olds while being robust enough to handle messes and hard knocks.

 Cut from wood, these four 16-piece puzzles feature cartoon bugs and animals that are easy enough for young children to catch the concept.
-While its age range is set, many customers found them useful for even younger children.
+While its age range is set a bit older, many customers found them useful for even younger children.
 Sealed with a non-toxic finish, these can tackle falls and abuse with ease.

 You pretty much can't go wrong with anything from Melissa & Doug.
 And that includes this barnyard-themed 32-piece big floor puzzle.
 It's fun.
 It's educational.
 It's durable.
 Sold.

 With only 32 pieces, this barnyard puzzle is relatively easy for young kids to put together.
-Ideal for kids ages three to five, this puzzle is made from durable, extra-thick cardboard pieces that have an easy-to-clean surface.
+Ideal for kids ages 3 to 5, this puzzle is made from durable, extra-thick cardboard pieces that have an easy-to-clean surface.